-On June 25, 2018, we entered into an agreement with Valeo Schalter und Sensoren GmbH ("Valeo"), a Tier 1 manufacturer based in Europe, under an agreement pursuant to which we granted Valeo a license to perform tests for our radar chipset.
-On August 3, 2018, we entered into a memorandum of understanding with Valeo, pursuant to which the parties will cooperate in the development of radar systems and jointly submit proposals for the provision of systems in Request for Quotation (RFQ) or Request for Information (RFI) procedures with potential customers.
+On August 3, 2018, we entered into a memorandum of understanding with Valeo Schalter und Sensoren GmbH ("Valeo"), a Tier 1 manufacturer based in Europe, pursuant to which the parties will cooperate in the development of radar systems and jointly submit proposals for the provision of systems in RFQ or RFI procedures with potential customers.
 We and Valeo received a grant from the European Union for a radar demo project using our radar chipset in Ford's truck fleet.